 Much has been done over the past five years to address the cost and delay in the civil justice process, and much of that work has focused on discovery.
 Recognizing that there are equal challenges and opportunities for improvement in the area of motions practice, IAALS is focused on understanding the current motions landscape and issuing recommendations for a process that is more efficient, more targeted, and less costly.

 - To address the cost and delay in our system related to motions practice.

 - To recommend improved processes for dispositive motions and support their implementation, thereby improving the process for all in the system, from courts to users alike.

 Much of our work has centered on civil justice reform in the area of discovery, which, apart from trials (in the rare instances in which they occur), is the most costly aspect of litigation.
 At the same time, we have heard the call for reform in the area of motions practice, which can similarly result in great cost and delay to the parties.
-These challenges exist at the state and federal levels, although both the challenges and the solutions may be unique.
+These challenges exist at the state and federal levels, although both the challenges and the solutions are unique.

 Ultimately, our goal is to support implementation and real impact on the ground designed to save litigants time and money in the process.

 IAALS formerly housed this work under its Rule One Initiative until 2018.
 This project is supported by the generosity of the Sturm Family Foundation.